-As with most tightfisted landlords, I start to perspirate and my heart beats faster when a tenant calls, because they usually only make contact when there’s bad news to report.
-Most frequently, to report an issue which can only be rectified by spending money on repairs.
-That’s never any fun.
+As with most tightfisted landlords, I start to perspirate as my heart beats faster when a tenant calls, because they usually only make contact when there’s bad news to report, which usually results in my bank balance dwindling.
+That’s never any fun to watch.

 RING, RING…*[insert tenant name] calling*…

 As I prepare myself to embrace the whimper and uttering of bad news, I softly greet my tenant.
 I sound polite, but under my composed facade I’m scared and anticipating a financial blow.
 She’s quick, no messing around: she firmly says…

 The oven’s broke, I think the elements gone

 I knew it!
 I instantly feel my pockets getting lighter, and my winter getting colder.
 I don’t blame my tenant, I don’t blame anyone, I’ve just never been keen on attending repairs, because there’s often complications involved.
 It’s not the money, it’s the level of effort which I’ll have to exert on a problem, which frankly, felt so insignificant in my life (i.e. an instrument to heat slaughtered animals, usually).

 I assure my tenant I’ll get the issue resolved rapidly, because after all, that is my duty.
 I’m actually quite good like that, if something needs fixing, I won’t leave my tenants waiting.

 I shuffle through a pile of my unorganised business cards- I’m sure I have an oven and appliance vendor in there somewhere!
 BINGO…”Solo Appliances”.
 I call for a quote,

 Hey guy, I have a Neff oven which needs a new element.
 How much green are we talking?